International doctoral candidates

 • an ‘on the day’ assessment such as a test, presentation or examination

-• a meeting with a supervisor (please ensure to record your meetings via PGR Dashboard);
+• a meeting with a supervisor (please ensure to record your meetings via PGR Dashboard and that your supervisor has signed off)

-• in person attendance at a monitoring event e.g. Project Approval, Annual Review, or a Doctoral School Service event.
+• in person attendance at a monitoring event e.g. Project Approval, Annual Review.

 Candidates on the Student route must engage in person at least once every month and between engagement events.
-This could be either via registered attendance at an in-person event such as the ones suggested above or by presenting to the Doctoral Service Desk.
+This could be either via registered attendance at an in-person event such as the ones suggested above.

-The Doctoral School runs monitoring drop-ins at both City and Clifton campuses every six weeks.
-These will be communicated via email and PGR Community board, but please be aware that we are not permitted under UKVI regulations to give candidates significant advance notice of engagement events.
+Academic Registry (PGR) runs monitoring drop-ins at both City and Clifton campuses every six weeks.
+PGR who have not been logged as engaged via any of the routes mentioned above will be informed of the time and location, but please be aware that we are not permitted under UKVI regulations to give candidates significant advance notice of engagement events.